ghc/ghc/INSTALL.md

 Before building GHC you may need to install some other tools and libraries.
 See "Setting up your system for building GHC" [2].

-NB. in particular you need GHC installed in order to build GHC, because the compiler is itself written in Haskell.
+N.B. in particular you need GHC installed in order to build GHC, because the compiler is itself written in Haskell.
 For instructions on how to port GHC to a new platform, see the Building Guide [1].

 For building library documentation, you'll need Haddock [3].
-To build the compiler documentation, you need [Sphinx](http://www.sphinx-doc.org/) and Xelatex (only for PDF output).
+To build the compiler documentation, you need [Sphinx](http://www.sphinx-doc.org/) and XeLaTex (only for PDF output).

 Quick start:  the following gives you a default build: